ethereum/ethereum-org-website/src/content/contributing/translation-program/translation-guide/index.md

 Currently, all non-English content is translated directly from the English source content, and any content that does not exist in English cannot be added to other languages.

-If you would like to add content to the website, you can [create an issue](https://github.com/ethereum/ethereum-org-website/issues) in our GitHub repo and suggest the addition of new content in English.
-If it gets added to the website, this new content will ultimately get translated to other languages in Crowdin.
+To suggest new content for ethereum.org, you can [create an issue](https://github.com/ethereum/ethereum-org-website/issues) on GitHub.
+If added, the content will be written in English and translated to other languages using Crowdin.

 We are planning on adding support for content in other languages in the future.